max-ieremenko/ServiceModel.Grpc/docs/ClientConfiguration.md

 #### IClientFactory.AddClient\<TContract\>(IClientBuilder\<TContract\>, Action\<ServiceModelGrpcClientOptions\>?)

-The method registers a specific proxy builder for `IMyContract` and applies the configuration for this proxy.
+The method registers a specific proxy builder for `IMyContract` and applies the configuration for proxy.
 The method is used by source code generator.

 Configure ServiceModel.Grpc.DesignTime to generate a source code of `IMyContract` proxy: